nastassia-martin/star-wars-clone/src/notes.md

 - pagination (basic) ✅
 - move Container for /films to Component? ✅
-- component for go back button
+- component for go back button ✅
-- might need to refactor pagination component a litte - erxtractiong too much data? ✅
+- mig

+to do: 10/6/23

+- types for people ✅
+- api for people
+- people Page

 Nice to haves: